Landaluce/coursedescriptions/source/graduate/msit.rst

   Many 400-level courses in the department have closely related 300-level analogues, e.g. :doc:`../courses/comp443` and :doc:`../courses/comp343`.
 Students who enter the MS program after taking a Loyola course in this category must choose to take 400-level courses that are not closely related to any 300-level courses taken earlier, unless they have GPD permission.

-Overall, to achieve depth and breadth, Information Technology students must complete the following:
+Overall, to achieve depth and breadth, Information Technology students must be complete the following:

 * One (1) required course addressing ethical and social issues in the computing field
 * Three (3) courses within one of the following tracks: